Experience a friendly Latin American culture while helping to preserve the region’s natural beauty

 Please note that we cannot provide specific medical advice.
 It is important that you consult your primary care provider (doctor, GP, etc.) or visit a travel clinic for further information.
 Please be forthcoming about any health issues before you join the project.
 Failure to do so may have serious consequences for you, the staff and other participants, and could result in your removal from the program.
 It is also recommended that you take a credit card with you to ensure you can get immediate treatment in the event of a medical emergency (if suitable insurance is held, you will be reimbursed by your insurance company).
 While it is safe on base, volunteers need to be aware and use common sense while in town or away from camp.
 We recommend volunteers do not carry large sums of money or valuables at these times.

-You will meet your group at Gaudy's Backpackers Hostel in San José, Costa Rica at 07:30AM on your project start date.
+You will meet your group at Casa Colon in San José, Costa Rica at 07:30AM on your project start date.
 Volunteers arriving between 6pm and 10pm the evening before the start date will be transferred to their accommodation.
-Those arriving outside of this time, or arriving in San José by other means, will be responsible their own transport to Gaudy's.
+Those arriving outside of this time, or arriving in San José by other means, will be responsible for their own transport to Casa Colon.

 We can recommend the following accommodation:

 Hostel Casa Colon

 Located on Paseo Colon, Calle 24, en frente de la Torre Mercedes

 Centrally located and only a 10 minute walk from Gaudy’s

 At the end of your project you will be transferred back to San José.
 Volunteers must only book onward travel from the following day onwards.